 - After the will is submitted to probate – Once the will is submitted to probate, it is considered public record and anyone can see it.

-For more information about drafting or making changes to your will, contact Dossey & Jones and request a consultation today.
+For more information about drafting or making changes to your will, contact Dossey & Jones and request a no obligation consultation today.